moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### ROLE parameter {#role}

-The ROLE parameter (key 0x00) allows each endpoint to independently specify what funnctionality they support for the session.
+The ROLE parameter (key 0x00) allows each endpoint to independently specify what functionality they support for the session.
 It has three possible values, which are of type varint:

 0x01: Publisher